tarektarho/tarektarho/README.md

-# 👋 Hi there, I’m Tarek Tarho!
+# 👋 Hi there, I’m Tarek!

 🚀 Passionate **Software Engineer** with expertise in **Frontend and Backend Development**, specializing in creating robust, scalable, and user-friendly applications.
 I thrive on solving complex problems with creative solutions and am committed to lifelong learning in the tech world.